Trademark Application

 Jump to Section

-What Is A Trademark Application?
+What Is a Trademark Application?

 A trademark application is the form and process used to apply for a trademark, which is a type of intellectual property that covers a recognizable sign, design, or expression.
-Trademark applications are used by brands to protect their designs and creative so they cannot be copied or used without their permission.
+Trademark applications are used by brands to protect their designs and creativity so they cannot be copied or used without their permission.

 For example, the Nike Swoosh is one of the most recognizable logos in the world.
 Nike will have a trademark to protect its competitors from using it.